PanteraLX/iwa-inventory/README.md

 Note the `(env)` in front of the prompt.
 This indicates that this terminal session operates in a virtual environment set up by `virtualenv`.

-After installation, copy `.env.template`-file as `.env` and provide the desired values.
-As database engine, `mariadb` ord `sqlite3` can be used out of the box
+After installation, copy `.env.template`-file as `.env` and provide the desired values or credentials.
+As database engine, `mariadb` or `sqlite3` can be used out of the box
 ```sh
 (env)$ python manage.py migrate
 (env)$ python manage.py runserver